-The short version: After two mentorships, two years, and two manuscripts, I was bruised and battered and I poured all my heartbreak and stubborn optimism into a new manuscript which I began querying in mid-September.
+The short version: After two mentorships, a few years, and many drafted manuscripts, I was bruised and battered and I poured all my heartbreak and stubborn optimism into a new manuscript which I began querying in mid-September.
 I received my first offer in early October and accepted an offer of representation earlier this week.
 Feel free to scroll to the bottom if you just want to know who I signed with!

 The long version:

 In late 2015 (don’t worry, this isn’t a day-by-day recounting) my mother challenged me to attempt NaNoWriMo and I discovered I could actually write a novel’s-worth of words by sitting down every day and chasing plot bunnies around.
 I was hooked.